-Implantable contact lens surgery is a painless procedure performed in our own AAAHC approved surgical facility.
-Improvements in vision usually appear immediately afterward.
+Implantable contact lens surgery is a painless procedure and vision improvements usually appear immediately after completion.
 Prior to the procedure you will be given a mild sedative to help reduce anxiety and anesthetic eye drops will be placed in your eye.
 The lens is then inserted through a microscopic incision and placed into position in front of your natural lens.
 After a brief recovery period you will be allowed to leave our facility.

 A follow-up visit will be required within 24 hours of your surgery.
 During the recovery period you will be instructed to use eye drops and protective eye shields in order to protect your eye as it heals.